 The game also emphasized storytelling, with an epic sci-fi space opera storyline set in the 27th century, various plot twists, extensive character dialogues with NPCs (who have their own background stories), anime style dialogue portraits for characters, visual novel style POV cutscenes, animated cutscenes rendered using the game's 3D engine, and a chiptune soundtrack composed by Toshiya Yamanaka (later released as a seperate original soundtrack CD) using FM synthesis.

-The game had a large open-ended game universe, allowing the player to explore over 30 planets across four star systems.
+The game had a large open-world game universe, allowing the player to explore over 30 planets across four star systems.
 This makes it the earliest example of a fully 3D open-world game.